132nd-vWing/TRMA-Brief/PAGES/Carrier.md

 # TRMA CVN-73 Carrier Control George Washington

 Welcome to the CVN-73 carrier operations!
 This guide explains how the carrier operates automatically and how you, as a pilot, can interact with it during recovery operations.
 Please note, all timings referenced here are in **real time**, not game time, meaning that they correspond to the actual time of the server PC hosting the mission.
-Detailed descriptions of Special Operating Procedures during Carrier Operations within the 132nd Virtual Wing please refer to **132-TTP-19**.
+For detailed descriptions of Special Operating Procedures during Carrier Operations within the 132nd Virtual Wing, please refer to **132-TTP-19**.

 ## Navigation and Communication Information